Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Introduction

 \section{Introduction}

-\IEEEPARstart{S}ub-THz communications systems, operating at frequencies of above 100 GHz and close to the THz band, have recently attracted significant attention within both the wireless research community as well as for commercial purposes.
+\IEEEPARstart{S}ub-THz communications systems, operating in the frequency range between 100 GHz and the beginning of THz band, have recently attracted significant attention within both the wireless research community as well as for commercial purposes.
 The ever increasing demand for extreme high data rates has already pushed the current sub-6 GHz telecommunication systems to their limits.
 Sub-THz communications are therefore envisaged to fulfill the requirements for high data-rate communications and successfully complement telecommunication systems operating at lower frequency bands \cite{RappaportArticle,Katsu}.

 Accurate modeling of channel and propagation characteristics is crucial for the performance analysis and design of telecommunication systems operating at such bands.
 However, to the best of our knowledge, very few studies on channel and propagation characteristics for frequencies above 100 GHz are available in the open technical literature.
 In particular, a number of important wireless propagation parameters, including path loss, gas attenuation and diffraction, require in-depth research.
 Among others, large-scale path loss analysis and modelling for indoor as well as outdoor environments are of significant importance.
 Representative examples can be found in \cite{C:XingRapaport,Xing,Joonas,Cheng,HeJia, Ju2,JuRappaport,Nguyen,Pometcu2,MacCartney}.